Katerynakulik/todo-app/README.md

 ![Screenshot showing the application exit prompt](assets/exit.png)

 This shows the user successfully exiting the interactive application loop.

+### 📝 User Experience (UX) Notes

+The application provides a robust console interface.
+However, when interacting in some virtual terminal environments (like the Gitpod terminal, which uses xterm.js), users might observe a minor visual anomaly related to Input/Output (I/O) buffering:

+- I/O Visual Anomaly: When a user enters a blank input and presses Enter (for instance, in the "Enter task description" field), the error message (Task description cannot be empty.) and the re-prompt may appear visually merged or misplaced on the terminal line.
+- Resolution: The application code has been optimized with visual line separators (print("-" \* 25)) after all input validation error messages.
+This fix ensures that, even if the terminal buffers the output incorrectly, the next prompt or task list view is clearly separated from the error message, providing a better, albeit not perfect, user experience in these specific environments.

 ## 🔬 Code Validation (PEP8 Compliance)